apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 step 1. obtain secure offline environment

-Inspired by the glacier protocol \[1\], I followed the Setup Protocol in that document to obtain a computer without any way to access the internet.
+Inspired by the glacier protocol \[1\], I followed the Setup Protocol in that [document][Glacier.pdf] to obtain a computer without any way to access the internet.
+This just means buying a netbook with at least 2 usb ports and then physically removing the wireless/bluetooth chip.

 step 2. flip some coin, roll some dice